PetarKing/BusinessNetwork/README.md

-# BusinessNetwork
+# Business Network
 An Interview Test Project

 ## Running the project
 To run the project:

-* Start the backend following the instructions in the BackEnd folder
+* Start the backend, following the instructions in the BackEnd folder
-* Start the frontend following the instructions in the FrontEnd folder
+* Start the frontend, following the instructions in the FrontEnd folder

 ## About the project
 This project is made as a part of the interview process for the [30Hills](http://30hills.com/) 2018 spring internship program.